 When Is the Best Time

 Koalas are in abundance in the Great Otway National Park.
 They are often spotted along Lighthouse Road.
 Another good spot is along the Great Ocean Road.
 Koalas start being active from the afternoon onwards.
 During the day, you may see them resting on a branch in the tree.

 However, they sleep around 20 hours each day.
-To increase your chance for an unforgettable sighting, stay at least one night in the National Park or along the Great Ocean Road.
+To increase your chance of an unforgettable sighting, stay at least one night in the National Park or along the Great Ocean Road.
 Do you like to know the exact spots for koala watching?
-Continue reading and follow the Google Maps Links for an awesome experience.
+Continue reading and check out the Google Maps Links below for an awesome experience.

 Lots of precipitation throughout the year deep in the heart of the Great Otway National Park.
 Warmer and "drier" conditions from November to April; however, rain can always occur.
 Winter is the wettest season.
-For detailed information, check out my entire Great Ocean Road Guide - link below.
+For detailed weather information for each season, check out my Great Ocean Road Guide - 3 Days Itinerary.

 There are not many opportunities to choose from if you plan to stay in the Cape Otway National Park.
 Check out the link for the few types of accommodations via booking.com in the Otway.
 We'd chosen a Standard Cabin with a shared bathroom at Bimbi Park all others were fully booked already.